-While keeping this in mind, at Unless we do offer the option to set up micro A/B tests.
+In addition to the testing options mentioned above we also offer the option to set up Micro A/B tests.
 Let's say, you want to change the text of a CTA button and see whether it has an impact on the button getting clicked more or not, you can set up a micro A/B test!

-To see the results of your micro A/B tests, you can go to the Personalizations tab of the Insights page and scroll down.
-Here you will see the percentage of visitors in the control group as well as participants (visitors who have seen the personalization) and the number of total conversions.
+To see the results of your micro A/B tests, you can go to the Experiences tab of the Insights page and scroll down.
+Here you will see the percentage of visitors in the control group as well as participants (visitors who have seen the experience) and the number of total conversions.
 You can also click Details to get more information.

-Generally, testing your personalizations is a good idea.
-However, running proper experiments requires a lot of traffic and the more personalizations you test, the harder it gets to reach statistical significance.
+Generally, testing your experiences is a good idea.
+However, running proper experiments requires a lot of traffic and the more experiences you test, the harder it gets to reach statistical significance.
 Also, the longer you run a test, the higher the risk of results polluted by external factors.
-Lastly, personalizations influence each other, so with every additional personalization it gets harder and harder to pinpoint what caused a dip or uplift in your goals.
+Lastly, experiences influence each other, so with every additional experience it gets harder and harder to pinpoint what caused a dip or uplift in your goals.